Jimmy B. – Guitar and Piano

 Sarah M. – Voice, Piano and Guitar

 Sarah has been making music in ensembles or on her own her whole life.
 She has been a part of classical, madrigal, concert, jazz, and show choirs and played many musical theater roles.
-She also has experience teaching piano and guitar lessons.
-She received a Bachelors in Music Education from James Madison University.
-Sarah also teaches with Henrico County Public Schools as a Elementary Music teacher for 3 years.
+She also performs with the Richmond Symphony Choir.
+Sarah received a Bachelors in Music Education from James Madison University.
+Sarah also teaches with Henrico County Public Schools as a Music teacher for 3 years.
+In addition to voice, she can teach beginner piano & guitar.

 Sarah believes that being able to express oneself through music is part of a healthy and developed life and is excited to share musical experiences with students!